Gun Safety Program at CHOP

 The prevalence of guns in the U.S. is staggering, particularly when considering health and safety implications for children and families – firearms are the leading cause of death for children and teens ages 1-19 and approximately 4.6 million children and teens live in a home with a loaded, unlocked gun.
 Research has shown that three out of four kids ages 5–14 know where guns are kept in the home.

-To ensure optimal safety for children in homes with guns, experts at Children’s Hospital of Philadelphia (CHOP) have initiated a program in CHOP’s Emergency Department (ED) and Primary Care Centers that allows healthcare providers to have nonjudgmental conversations with families about guns in the home and, if appropriate, offer educational resources and gun safety devices at no cost.
+To ensure optimal safety for children who live or spend time in homes with guns, experts at Children’s Hospital of Philadelphia (CHOP) have integrated firearm safety counseling and resource distribution into clinical care at a range of care locations throughout CHOP.
+This initiative supports and encourages healthcare providers to have nonjudgmental conversations with families about guns and, if appropriate, offer education and gun safety devices at no cost.

 An Evidence-based Approach